WillPlatnick/postgres-sentinel/README.md

 failover even if the file is deleted while running.
 The file cannot exist when postgres starts.

 ## TODO
- * send notifications
  * allow multiple slaves to be selected from for failover
- * detect situation where db may just be under very heavy load by delaying failover and if a query eventually succeeds, have sentinel publish '-SDOWN'.